Stephen A. Higginson

 Stephen Andrew Higginson (born 1961) is an American lawyer and jurist serving since 2011 as a U.S. circuit judge of the U.S. Court of Appeals for the Fifth Circuit.
 He also serves as the Presiding Judge of the United States Foreign Intelligence Surveillance Court of Review.

 Early life and education

 Higginson was born on April 12, 1961, in Boston, Massachusetts.
 He graduated from the Groton School in 1979, then studied government and English literature at Harvard University, graduating in 1983 with a Bachelor of Arts, summa cum laude.
-After earning a M.Phil. from the University of Cambridge the following year, he enrolled in Yale Law School, where he was editor-in-chief of The Yale Law Journal.
+After earning an M.Phil. from the University of Cambridge the following year, he enrolled in Yale Law School, where he was editor-in-chief of The Yale Law Journal.
 He graduated in 1987 with a Juris Doctor.

 Legal career

 After graduating from law school, Higginson was a law clerk for Chief Judge Patricia Wald of the U.S. Court of Appeals for the District of Columbia Circuit from 1987 to 1988 and for Justice Byron White of the U.S. Supreme Court from 1988 to 1989.

 Following his clerkships, Higginson became an assistant U.S. attorney in the criminal section of the U.S. Attorney's Office for the District of Massachusetts.
 In 1993, he moved to the Eastern District of Louisiana, and became chief of appeals in 1995.
 From 2004 to 2011, he worked part-time as a prosecutor, continuing to supervise the appellate section.
 In 2004, he became a full-time faculty member at Loyola University New Orleans College of Law.
 He taught criminal procedure, constitutional law and evidence.
 Higginson is an elected member of the American Law Institute.